Tour start → end dates | Price | Enquire |

 Day 5

-We make a brief stop in Kampala before making our way to Murchison National Park – Recognized as one of the best National Parks in Uganda.
+We make a brief stop in Kampala before making our way towards Murchison National Park – Recognized as one of the best National Parks in Uganda.
 Once settled in at your accommodation, a briefing will be given on the various activities available for the upcoming day.

 Accommodation: Camp: Kabalega Resort Hotel